-7 Hidden Gems That You Need To Watch On Netflix Immediately
+7 Hidden Gems To Watch On Netflix Immediately

 Are you feeling a little uninspired by your current Netflix queue?
 We've all been there — either our favorite movies have been removed from the site (anyone who's ever gotten the message that their pick is only available on DVD knows the struggle is real) or our response to every recommendation is, "seriously?!"
 (Netflix, I thought you knew me better than this after all the time we've spent together.)
 As a result, we find ourselves aimlessly scrolling through our options until we're ready to throw in the towel.
 But, don't despair!
 Luckily, there's no shortage of hidden gems on Netflix that you should watch immediately.